scala-stubby/stubby/readme.markdown

 implemented, it isn't possible for Stubby to see the interfaces of base types that are defined in the same local scope as an `@stubby`-annotated object/type.
-If you ever annotate an object/type that extends a type from its local scope with `@stubby`, you'll get a compile-time error.
+If you ever annotate an object/type that extends a type from its local scope with `@stubby`, you'll get a compile-time warning.
 For example:
 ```scala
 scala> import org.scala_stubby._
 import org.scala_stubby._